Concrete Pool Deck & Swim Up Bar Design Ideas

 “After researching acid stains on the web, I found Direct Colors.
 Being a novice at acid staining, Justin from Direct Colors, was very helpful and offered advice on how to get the mottled look I was trying to achieve for the swim-up pool bar.”

-“To complete the fish bar, I used 1311 Sunray colored concrete pigment for gray-based concrete.
+“To complete the fish bar, I used 1311 Sunray Pigment for gray-based concrete.
 I found that I didn’t use enough of the concrete pigment to get the color I wanted, so I then followed up with Malayan Buff acid stain.

 I mixed the Deco Gel Stains with a little water when needed to aid in shading process.”